🔍 공개 퀴즈 검색

 Newspapers are an example of:

-1. Print media or physical publications ✓
+1. Broadcast media or television/radio

 2. Social media or online platforms